0813jake/MealInfo_CheonanHighSchool/README.md

 # MealInfo_CheonanHighSchool
 Meal info site for CHS

-You can get your school's meal info by edit apiUrl value.
+You can get your school's meal info by modifying the apiUrl value.